RuiyingChenBioinfo/PlanTalk/README.md

 This file should be a one-column file with no row names and no column header.

-The plasmodesmata gene lists of *Arabidopsis thaliana* and its homologues in *Solanum lycopersicum* have been configured and can be used directly in PlanTalk.
+The plasmodesmata gene lists of *Arabidopsis thaliana* and its homologs in *Solanum lycopersicum* have been configured and can be used directly in PlanTalk.

 **4. Spatial information of corresponding plant tissues (optional)**